tamtam-chat/tamtam-bot-sdk/README.md

 To start your bot just extend [`LongPollingBot`](src/main/java/chat/tamtam/bot/longpolling/LongPollingBot.java) class and add methods annotated by [`@UpdateHandler`](src/main/java/chat/tamtam/bot/annotations/UpdateHandler.java) annotation.

-These methods should have **only** one parameter with concrete implementation of [`Update`](https://github.com/tamtam-chat/tamtam-bot-api/blob/master/src/main/java/chat/tamtam/botapi/model/Update.java).
+These methods must have **only** one parameter with concrete implementation of [`Update`](https://github.com/tamtam-chat/tamtam-bot-api/blob/master/src/main/java/chat/tamtam/botapi/model/Update.java).
 Every method will handle update of such type.

 For example, simple bot that just replies on incoming message: